rjkviegas/skills-workshops/practicals/adventures/testing-eye-oh/README.md

 ### Experiments need feedback

-This challenge is borrowed from [blog](https://dearshrewdwit.github.io/blog/teaching-programming/experiment-to-learn-about-testing-stdout-in-ruby/) I need your thoughts!
-As you progress through this project, whenever you feel like it, leave a comment [here](https://github.com/dearshrewdwit/dearshrewdwit.github.io/issues/13) or [there]([here](https://github.com/dearshrewdwit/dearshrewdwit.github.io/issues/13)) with your thoughts.
+This challenge is borrowed from [Ed](https://github.com/dearshrewdwit/)'s [blog](https://dearshrewdwit.github.io/blog/teaching-programming/experiment-to-learn-about-testing-stdout-in-ruby/) As you progress through this project, whenever you feel like it, leave him a comment [here](https://github.com/dearshrewdwit/dearshrewdwit.github.io/issues/13) or [there](https://github.com/dearshrewdwit/dearshrewdwit.github.io/issues/13) with your thoughts.

 #### If you got to the end - nice job!
-I'm keen to know any/all of the following - I'll read everything.
+How'd it go? - everything you share will be read.

 - did you achieve the [project goal](#project-goals)?
 - the sub goals?
 Which ones?